 Hemoglobin is a protein in your red blood cells that carries oxygen to your body's organs and tissues and transports carbon dioxide from your organs and tissues back to your lungs.

 If a hemoglobin test reveals that your hemoglobin level is lower than normal, it means you have a low red blood cell count (anemia).
 Anemia can have many different causes, including vitamin deficiencies, bleeding and chronic diseases.

-If a hemoglobin test shows a higher than normal level, there are several potential causes, such as the blood disorder polycythemia vera, living in a high altitude, smoking, dehydration, burns and excessive vomiting.
+If a hemoglobin test shows a higher than normal level, there are several potential causes — the blood disorder polycythemia vera, living at a high altitude, smoking, dehydration, burns and excessive vomiting.

 - Nicoll D, et al. Pocket Guide to Diagnostic Tests.
 6th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/content.aspx?aID=56999060&searchStr=hemoglobin.
 Accessed Dec.
 6, 2013.

 - Hemoglobin.
 Lab Tests Online. http://labtestsonline.org/understanding/analytes/hemoglobin/tab/sample/.
 Accessed Dec.
 6, 2013.

 - CBC with differential, blood.
 Mayo Medical Laboratories.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research. http://www.mayomedicallaboratories.com/test-catalog/Clinical+and+Interpretive/9109.
 Accessed Dec.
 5, 2013.